Logo image of Columbia Parkinson's Support Group

 Return to top of this page

-Parkinson Disease Tulip Petition: Symbol for PD Awareness
+Another Parkinson Disease Symbol for PD Awareness

-All organizations and volunteers are encouraged to be proud of their organizational affiliation - use your orgs' symbol(s) with pride.
-But also use the PDTulip as a symbol that represents ALL people with Parkinson's and ALL organizations and ALL scientists in the US who are working for the cure.
-Please show your support of the PDTulip for Parkinson's awareness.
+"While grassroots support for making Karen's tulip the national symbol for Parkinson’s awareness is growing, organizations and volunteers are encouraged to be proud of their organizational affiliation; and to use their own organization's symbol with pride.
+They should feel free to also use the PDTulip as a symbol that can represent ALL people with Parkinson's and ALL organizations and ALL scientists in the US who are working for the cure.
+Please show your support of the PDTulip for Parkinson's Awareness." by Supporters of the PDTulip for Parkinsons' Awareness

 Return to top of this page